PUT WHAT MATTERS FIRST WITH FABRAZYME®

 Fabrazyme can cause serious side effects, including:

-• These reactions included: swelling of the face, mouth and throat, narrowing of breathing airways, low blood pressure, hives, difficulty swallowing, rash, trouble breathing, flushing, chest discomfort, itching and nasal congestion.
+• Swelling of the face, mouth and throat, narrowing of breathing airways, low blood pressure, hives, difficulty swallowing, rash, trouble breathing, flushing, chest discomfort, itching and nasal congestion.

-In the clinical studies, some patients developed IgE antibodies or a reaction to an allergy skin test specific to Fabrazyme.
-IgE antibodies are a specific kind of antibody that can sometimes be produced by the body’s immune system during an allergic reaction.
+In clinical studies, some patients developed IgE antibodies or a reaction to an allergy skin test specific to Fabrazyme.
+IgE antibodies can sometimes be produced by the body’s immune system during an allergic reaction.
+Your healthcare professional may test you for IgE antibodies if you experience a suspected allergic reaction to help assess the risks and benefits of continuing treatment.

 Infusion-Associated Reactions

-In clinical studies with Fabrazyme, 59% of patients experienced infusion-associated reactions during Fabrazyme administration, some of which were severe.
-Infusion-associated reactions are defined as adverse reactions occurring on the same day as your infusion.
-During the clinical trials, infusion-associated reactions occurred more frequently in patients who were positive for anti-Fabrazyme antibodies than in patients who did not have anti-Fabrazyme antibodies.
+In clinical studies, 59% of patients experienced infusion-associated reactions (IARs) during Fabrazyme administration, some of which were severe.
+IARs are defined as those occurring on the same day as your infusion.
+IARs occurred more frequently in patients who were positive for anti-Fabrazyme antibodies than those who did not have anti-Fabrazyme antibodies.

-• People with advanced Fabry disease may have heart problems which could put them at a higher risk for severe complications from infusion-associated reactions.
-These patients should be watched closely during their infusion if the decision is made to give them Fabrazyme.
+• People with advanced Fabry disease may have heart problems, which could put them at a higher risk for severe complications from IARs.
+Tell the healthcare professional for your infusions if you have known heart problems.

-Common and Other Possible Side Effects: Common side effects reported in 20% or more of Fabrazyme treated patients in clinical studies compared to placebo were upper respiratory tract infection, chills, fever, headache, cough, burning and/or tingling sensation, fatigue, swelling in the legs, dizziness and rash.
+Side effects reported in 20% or more of Fabrazyme treated patients in clinical studies compared to placebo were upper respiratory tract infection, chills, fever, headache, cough, burning and/or tingling sensation, fatigue, swelling in the legs, dizziness, and rash.

 IMPORTANT SAFETY INFORMATION